sola-st/RepairAgent/README.md

     ```

 3. Refer to sections `4.2 Retrieve Repair Logs and History` and `4.3 Analyze Logs` on how to analyze logs and summarize the results of the experiments.

+4. Furthermore, you can adapt the script `experimental_setups/generate_main_table.py` to generate the main comparative table (Table III in the paper)
+   - 4.1.
+You can also use `experimental_setups/draw_venn_chatrepair_clean.py` to draw a venn diagram to compare different techniques (Figure 6 of the paper)
+5. You can use the script `experimental_setups/calculate_tokens.py` to calculate the costs of the agent (used to generate figure 9).

+6. You can use the script `experimental_setups/collect_plausible_patches_files.py` to get the list of plausible patches to inspect.

 ### Replicate GitBugsJava Experiment
 GitBugsJava is another dataset for program repair evaluation.